 Address: 300 S Liberty Street | Website: Willow’s

-Cugino Forno Pizzeria
+13. Cugino Forno Pizzeria

 Most pizzas on the menu cost around $20, but they are meant to be shared.
-They also sell salads but their specialty is definitley pizza.
-You can even find Italian classics like gelato and cannolis to satisfy your sweet tooth after eating your delicious pie.
+They also sell salads but their specialty is definitely pizza.
+My go-to is the Supremo Italiano.

 Address: 486 N Patterson Avenue | Website: Cugino Forno

-Mission Pizza Napoletana
+14. Mission Pizza Napoletana